 Corner Fences With Dog-Ear Pickets

-The dog-ear style of pickets, as seen in this fence picture, is a variation on the flat-top picket-style shown in the prior landscaping photo.
+The dog-ear style of pickets is a variation on the flat-top picket-style shown in the prior landscaping photo.

 Just slightly more ornate than pickets in the flat-top style are "dog-ear" pickets.
-Dog-ear pickets derive their name from the image they evoke of a "dog-eared" page in a book, that is, a page whose corner has been folded over to bookmark a particular spot in a book.
+Dog-ear pickets derive their name from the image they evoke of a "dog-eared" page in a book, which is a page whose corner has been folded over to bookmark a particular spot in a book.

 Corner Fencing Joined to a Post-and-Rail Fence